 - Asset allocation matters: Active investors fail because gambling on the direction of the market (market timing) and stock picking (security selection) don’t work and don’t matter.
 Instead asset allocation accounts for 90% of the variability in returns.

 - Distinguishing luck from skill: At the very least it’s difficult to distinguish luck from skill – see Fama and French.
 As Michael Lewis once wrote, “If millions of monkeys throw a bunch of darts at the Wall Street Journal, at least one monkey would pick a group of winning stocks.”

 - Indexing is not dismissive of active managers: The market isn’t efficient and exceptional investors exist (e.g. Bruce Berkowitz).
 Unfortunately, it’s near impossible to systematically take advantage of inefficiency and to identify and bet on exceptional investors over the long-run (e.g. Bill Miller).

 - The only predictor of investment performance is low-cost.
 It’s a fact.
 Even Morningstar concludes that low fees are a better predictor of performance than its own ratings.

 - It’s not a “stock picker’s market”: Poor U.S. index performance over the last decade doesn’t imply it’s a stock picker’s market – the index still beat almost all stock pickers.
 Instead it implies that global asset allocation matters most.

 **ADDENDUM: To my readers in the mutual fund and alternative asset industries.
-I am a student of investing and am enamored by truly exceptional investors – the value school and men like David Einhorn and George Soros.
+I am a student of investing and am enamored by truly exceptional investors.
 My views on investing are factual and targeted at the aggregate, not you or your fund in particular.
 Please stop sending me emails telling me how wrong I am and telling me how much alpha you create.
 It’s not about you.
 It’s about your industry.
 I’m sure you are all above average.